ossimlabs/omar-common/docs/install-guide/omar-common.md

 ##Firewall Settings Using iptables

 By default the web applicaiton will come up and listen on port 8080.
-Typically we will add the port to the iptables setting to open TCP on port 8080:
+If you are running on a OS your created and not via a Docker image you might want to adjust your iptables to open port 8080 unless you have a proxy:

 ```bash
 sudo vi /etc/sysconfig/iptables